-- Western Cape Association for Persons with Disabilities (APD)Please note: this opportunity closing date has passed and may not be available any more.Opportunity closing date:Friday, June 14, 2013Opportunity type:Employment
+- Western Cape Association for Persons with Disabilities (APD)Please note: this opportunity closing date has passed and may not be available any more.Opportunity closing date:Monday, August 19, 2013Opportunity type:Employment

-Western Cape APD seeks to appoint a Provincial Director, based in Cape Town.
+The Management committee of Western Cape APD seeks to appoint a Fundraising Assistant, based at its Milnerton Office, Cape Town.

 Please quote the source of this advertisement in your application - NGO Pulse Portal.

-Should you not receive feedback by 28 June 2013, consider your application unsuccessful.
+Should you not receive a feedback within 14 days after the closing date, consider your application unsuccessful.

 For more about the Western Cape Association for Persons with Disabilities, refer to www.wcapd.org.za.